Johnson plays like No. 1 and seizes control at the Masters

 Defending champion Tiger Woods will stick around Sunday to present the green jacket, and he’ll have to leave his at Augusta National until he returns.

 Woods was 4 under through 10 holes to start the Masters, and he picked up only one more shot over the next 44 holes.
-He finished off a 71 in the second round, had a 72 in the third round and was 11 shots behind.
+He finished off a 71 in the second round Saturday morning, had a 72 in the third round and was 11 shots behind.

-It likely didn’t help the 44-year-old Woods to go 26 holes on soft turf of a hilly course,

-“It’s just part of the deal,” he said.
-“If you have long days like this, I’m going to get a little bit sore, which I definitely am.”

 U.S. Open champion Bryson DeChambeau was more dizzy than sore.
-He felt so odd on Thursday night that he had another COVID-19 test to be sure — it came back negative — and the betting favorite of this Masters was in the middle of the pack.
+He felt so odd on Thursday night that he had another COVID-19 test to be sure — it came back negative — and the betting favorite of this Masters was in the middle of the pack, 13 shots behind.

 The scoring has been low all week.
 The 36-hole cut Saturday morning was at even-par 144, the lowest in Masters history, another update to the club’s record book.